quiode/Analysis_II_Cheat_Sheet/cheat_sheet.typ

     arrow.r.l.double (lambda - 4) (lambda + 2) = 0
   $
   With solutions: $lambda_1 = 4, space lambda_2 = 2$ \
-  We can now formulate the solution and solve for the starting values
+  We can now formulate the solution and solve for the initial values
   $
     y(x) = A e^(4 x) + B e^(-2 x) \
     y(1) = A e^(4) + B e^(-2) eq.quest 1 \